-The City of Merced Vision 2030 General Plan accounted for growth on the UC Merced campus and its vicinity as the area is with the City's SOI/SUDP area.
+The City of Merced Vision 2030 General Plan accounted for growth on the UC Merced campus and its vicinity as the area was is within the City's SOI/SUDP area at the time it was prepared.
+The City of Merced annexed the UC Merced campus in July of 2024 and the area south of the campus (VST Development) in September of 2024.
 In fact, the growth projections in the general plan assumed that enrollment on the UC Merced campus would increase from approximately 2,000 students in 2007-08 to 25,000 students by 2030 (UC Merced 2009), which has since been revised to 15,000 students by 2030 (UC Merced 2020).
-Growth projections in the Merced Vision 2030 General Plan also accounted for growth to the west and south of the UC Merced campus, as both the University Vista project and the VST SP project are located within the City's SOI/SUDP area.
+Growth projections in the Merced Vision 2030 General Plan also accounted for growth to the west and south of the UC Merced campus, as both the University Vista project and the VST SP project were are located within the City's SOI/SUDP area at the time of preparation.
+The City of Merced prepared an addendum to the General Plan EIR, which evaluated the annexation of the campus into the City and found that the annexation would not result in any new or substantially severe environmental impacts from those identified in the City's General Plan EIR.
+Additionally, the annexation does not affect the campus' projected population numbers.
 For these reasons, development on the UC Merced campus and to the south and west of campus would not induce unplanned growth in the area.
-As discussed above in Item (a), the proposed project would not extend infrastructure or roads into an area that has not previously been accessible or developed.
+As discussed above in Item (a), the proposed project would not add population to the area that has not been accounted for in local land use plans and would not extend infrastructure or roads into an area that has not previously been accessible or developed.
 Consequently, implementation of the proposed project, in combination with other development in its vicinity, would not induce unplanned population growth, and the cumulative impact would be less than significant.

 - California Department of Finance (DOF).
 2022.
 E-5 Population and Housing Estimates for Cities, Counties, and the State, 2020-2022 with a 2020 Census Benchmark.
 May 1. - Merced County Association of Governments (MCAG).
 2018.
 2018 Regional Transportation Plan/Sustainable Communities Strategy for Merced County. - UC Merced.
 2009.
 UC Merced and University Community Project Environmental Impact Statement/Environmental Impact Report.
 SCH No. 2008041009.
-Certified March 19, 2009. --.
+Certified March 19, 2009. - --.
 2020.
 UC Merced 2020 Long Range Development Plan Subsequent Environmental Impact Report.
 SCH No. 2018041010.
 Certified March 19, 2020.